 The sample is the subset of units taken from the access frame to observe and measure.
 The sample gives you the data to analyze in order to make predictions or generalizations about the population of interest.
 When resources have been put into following-up with non-respondents and tracking down hard to find units, a sample can be more effective than a large sample or an attempt at a census where subsets of the population have been overlooked.

 The contents of the access frame, in comparison to the target population, and the method used to select units from the frame to be in the sample are important factors in determining whether or not the data can be considered representative of the target population.
 If the access frame is not representative of the target population, then the data from the sample is most likely not representative either.
 And, if the units are sampled in a biased manner, problems with representativeness also arise.

 You will also want to consider time and place in the data scope.
 For example, the effectiveness of a drug trial tested in one part of the world where a disease is raging might not compare as favorably with a trial in a different part of the world where background infection rates are lower (see Chapter 3).
 Additionally, data collected for the purpose of studying changes over time, like with the monthly measurements of CO2 in the atmosphere (see Chapter 9) and the weekly reporting of Google searches for predicting flu trends have a temporal structure that we need to be mindful of as we examine the data.
 At other times, there might be spatial patterns in the data.
-For example, the environmental heath data, described later in this section, are reported for each census tract in the State of California, and we might, say, make maps to look for spatial correlations.
+For example, the environmental heath data, described later in this section, are reported for each census tract in the State of California, and we might make maps to look for spatial correlations.

 And, if you didn’t collect the data, you will want to consider who did and for what purpose.
 This is especially relevant now since more data is passively collected instead of collected with a specific goal in mind.
 Taking a hard look at found data and asking yourself whether and how these data might be used to address your question can save you from making a fruitless analysis or drawing inappropriate conclusions.

 What makes members of an online community active?
 Content on Wikipedia is written and edited by volunteers who belong to the Wikipedia community.
 This online community is crucial to the success and vitality of Wikipedia.
-In trying to understand how to incentivize members of online communities, researchers carried out an experiment with Wikipedia contributors as subjects1.
+In trying to understand how to incentivize members of online communities, researchers carried out an experiment with Wikipedia contributors as subjects.
 A narrowed version of the general question asks: do awards increase the activity of Wikipedia contributors?
 For this experiment, the target population is the collection of top, active contributors—the 1% most active contributors to Wikipedia in the month before the start of the study.
 The access frame eliminated anyone in the population who had received an incentive (award) that month.
 The access frame purposely excluded some of the contributors in the population because the researchers want to measure the impact of an incentive and those who had already received one incentive might behave differently.
 (See Figure 2.1).